The Startup Accelerator FAQsAll your questions should be answered here.

 4. If you withdraw on or after the start date: Your payment is non-refundable.

-Please note that super early bird places are non-refundable.
+Please note that super early bird and fast-track places are non-refundable.

 Extraordinary circumstances (serious illness or bereavement) will be taken into consideration in extreme cases and will be discussed on an individual basis.
 In these cases our priority will be to defer you to a later programme if suitable so we can continue to support you.
 We can also discuss transferring you to a different programme if we feel this might be more suitable for you.